 The concept and definition of cellular aging has been a highly debated topic for several decades [1-5].
 Although many strides have been made towards understanding cellular aging, it is clear that the detailed mechanism of aging on a molecular level is far from understood.
 For the purpose of this study, aging will be defined as the loss of function that is generally accompanied by decreasing fertility and increasing mortality with advancing age.

-Saccharomyces Cerevisiae cells have proven to be an excellent model organism for the study of cellular aging [5, 6].
-S. Cerevisiae yeast cells are unicellular organisms that exhibit asymmetrical division and have the ability to adapt to severe environmental changes in order to maintain growth and function.
+Saccharomyces cerevisiae is a unicellular organisms and has proven to be an excellent model organism for the study of cellular aging [5, 6].
+S. cerevisiae yeast cells asymmetrical division and have the ability to adapt to severe environmental changes in order to maintain growth and function.
 Thus, they tend to live to different ages despite their genotypic similarities .
 It has been determined that these yeast cells share a similar complex internal cell structure to higher-level eukaryotes such as plants and animals, and thus exhibit similar molecular mechanisms of aging.
-Cellular aging in saccharomyces Cerevisiae is most commonly measured in two ways: replicative lifespan (RLS), and chronological lifespan (CLS).
+Cellular aging in Saccharomyces cerevisiae is most commonly measured in two ways: replicative lifespan (RLS), and chronological lifespan (CLS).
 Replicative lifespan is defined as the number of daughter cells created by mother cells before they senesce and cease to divide.
 Chronological lifespan measures how long a cell can survive in an arrested non-dividing state.
 In this study, cellular aging was measured based on replicative lifespan because this yeast lifespan measurement was more easily available to us.

 Although several hundreds of genes in yeast have been found to effect cellular aging, none of these genes suggest a mechanism that is directly linked to aging.
 The factors that have previously shown direct effects on RLS include the silent information regulator 2 (Sir2) protein and calorie restriction (CR).
-Sir2 effects aging due to the “toxic” accumulation of extra chromosomal rDNA circles (ERCs) in the nucleus of a mother cell that can lead to the replicative aging of yeast [7](Kerberlein04PLoS).
+Sir2 effects aging due to the “toxic” accumulation of extra chromosomal rDNA circles (ERCs) in the nucleus of a mother cell that can lead to the replicative aging of yeast [7].
 The deletion of Sir2 increases ERC formation and can thus significantly shortening lifespan.
 Conversely, it is hypothesized that an over expression of Sir2 will significantly increase life span.
 In addition to the Sir2 protein, calorie restriction has been found to have an effect on RLS.
 CR has been found to extend both RLS and CLS, and can be achieved by decreasing the glucose levels in the culture medium.
 The molecular mechanism for this phenomenon is unclear, but proteins, Mdh1 and Aat1, have been identified as factors that affect calorie restriction (citation?).

-It has been found that genotypically homogeneous yeast cells from the same colony will live to different ages under identical environmental circumstances, suggesting that aging is a somewhat stochastic process [8].
+It has been found that genotypically homogeneous yeast cells from the same colony will live to different ages under identical environmental circumstances, suggesting that aging is a largely stochastic process [8].
 Despite this, there exist universal characteristics of aging at the demographic level (Strehler-Mildvan correlation), suggesting a common principle in the stochastic processes of aging [8].
 Several models of cellular aging have been hypothesized in attempts to accurately define cellular aging, for instance the two-parameter Gompertz model.

 m=-1sdsdt=m0 eGt Eq.1